 Ask your manager if you could schedule some regular meetings with him or her so you can discuss your progress and the current state of performance.
 Having regular communications with your manager is beneficial regardless of performance, but especially when performance is a concern.

 Ask your manager for training or suggestions on resources that could help you improve in the work areas that were identified as your problem areas.
 You might also want to do an online search or ask your peers for suggestions.
 This type of action demonstrates initiative and shows that you genuinely care about your work performance.

-Ask others for an assessment
+Ask friends or co-workers for an assessment

 Work with a career or personal coach